Admin368/Open-Cinema/README.md

-# openCinema v1 - WatchZXTogether
+# U-byte : openCinema v1 - WatchZXTogether
 Watch movies, soccer, , youtube ,videos together sycned with your friends with chat and more
 Demo: TBD